bran-jnw/wuinity/README.md

 ## Current status of modules
 ### Pedestrian modules
--MacroHouseHoldSim: work as intended.
+- MacroHouseHoldSim: work as intended.
--Jupedsim: placeholder in code, hopefully integrated at some point through SUMO.
+- Jupedsim: placeholder in code, hopefully integrated at some point through SUMO.

 A lot of changes in terms of how populations work has been made, the only required input now is a *.csv-file containing Lat/Lon for household origin (house location), Lat/Lon of vehicle origin (this needs to be connected to the underlying road network,